 Lastly, it came to the attention of the investigators that two of the robbery victims had known McLaughlin personally for several years before the crime and denied that he had been one of the gunmen.
 These witnesses, whom nobody had bothered to interview in detail during the course of the first trial, were now adamant in their view that McLaughlin had been the victim of a mistaken identification.

 In light of these multiple developments, a rehearing was ordered on July 3, 1986.
 Representatives of the District Attorney announced that there was no longer a basis for trying McLaughlin on the murder.
-The verdict against him was vacated and he was released that day, after six years in prison.
+His conviction was vacated and he was released that day, after six years in prison.

 In 1991, the story of Bobby McLaughlin’s wrongful conviction was made into a TV movie called Guilty Until Proven Innocent.